The RV Trip Planner: 5 Tips For the Best RV Road Trip Ever

 On the road?
 Stop by the best drive-in theatres across Canada.

 “Don’t fly by the seat of your pants,” says Mahony.
-Canada has more than 4,000 campgrounds, some operating at full capacity, others, not (it all depends on local regulations, and how much people can space out).
-Plan as far out as possible—some of the most iconic spots (like Banff National Park, which booked up in three days once it reopened) book out as much as a year in advance.
+Canada has more than 4,000 campgrounds, so you should plan as far out as possible—some of the most iconic spots (like Banff National Park) book out as much as a year in advance.
 If you can be flexible, travel midweek, or off-season.
 And if you’re turned away because you haven’t pre-booked and the place is full, the campground can usually refer you to another place, nearby, with availability.
 You can also consult online resources provided by groups like Parks Canada and Ontario Parks, to search for unoccupied sites.
 (Check out 50 of the most gorgeous parks across Canada.)

-Be sure to also find an RV with the perfect floor plan for your family—Serje notes that Class C vehicles are the most popular with families of four or five—as well as details like plug-ins for electronics.
+Be sure to also find an RV with the perfect floor plan for your family—Serje notes that the larger Class C vehicles are popular with families of four or five—as well as details like plug-ins for electronics.
 Most rental companies will have staff on hand who can answer any questions you may have and help you choose the right model for your needs.

 Put together meal plans.
 Steaks, chicken and other foods you can cook outside, as well as big-batch freezer meals like chili are easy and cost-effective—cutting out restaurant meals is a key way to save money on the road.